 Buying a house in Belgium

-Lien says that buyers must make a written agreement between the buyer and the seller, which is normally sorted out by the real estate agent or a notary.
-The moment this agreement is signed, she says, the property is considered sold even though money has not changed hands.
+To purchase Belgian property, Lien explains that buyers must make a written agreement; this is known as the purchase agreement or purchase contract (compromis de vente/ verkoopcompromis).
+This is the sale agreement between the buyer and seller; the real estate agent or notary normally sorts this out.
+The moment this agreement is signed, the property is considered sold even though money has not changed hands.

-“This first agreement is necessary to get a loan at a bank,” she explains.
-“In two to four months, that agreement will be confirmed and notarised, making the house officially registered in Belgium for all mortgages and taxes.”
+“This first agreement is necessary to get a loan at a bank,” Lien explains.
+“In two to four months, that agreement will be confirmed and notarized; this officially registers the house in Belgium for all mortgages and taxes.”

 Securing a mortgage in Belgium